MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/get-started/user-role-and-management-portal-overview.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/user-role-and-management-portal-overview
 author: nikotha
 ms.author: nikotha
-description: Microsoft Community Training management portal is a one-stop-shop for all administrative functions like content management, user management, tracking and monitoring the training with analytics, portal settings etc. ms.prod: learning-azure
+description:  Community Training management portal is a one-stop-shop for all administrative functions like content management, user management, tracking and monitoring the training with analytics, portal settings etc. ms.prod: learning-azure
 ---

 # User roles and Management portal overview

-Microsoft Community Training management portal is a one-stop-shop for all administrative functions like content management, user management, tracking and monitoring the training with analytics, portal settings etc. It is designed on role-based access and functionalities are available to the users as per granted management permissions.
+ Community Training management portal is a one-stop-shop for all administrative functions like content management, user management, tracking and monitoring the training with analytics, portal settings etc. It is designed on role-based access and functionalities are available to the users as per granted management permissions.

 The functionalities in the management portal are divided into 4 categories as specified below:

 ![4 categories](../media/image%28423%29.png)

-## Types of user personas in Microsoft Community Training Platform
+## Types of user personas in  Community Training Platform

 An end user persona can either be a Learner or an Administrator on the platform.
 Administrators are responsible for performing activities like content upload, user import, portal customization, analytics, etc. on the management portal.